malgamves/strapi-starter-minimal-sapper-blog/README.md

 Then run `npm run dev` to start your frontend server.

 ### Backend
 The backend is built with Strapi.
-This sets up your frontend.
+This sets up your backend.
 ```bash
 cd backend